SDWebImage/SDWebImage/README.md

 - Use GCD and ARC
 - Arm64 support

-NOTE: The version 3.0 of SDWebImage isn't fully backward compatible with 2.0 and requires iOS 5.1.1 minimum deployment version.
+NOTE: Version 3.8 of SDWebImage requires iOS 7 or later (because of NSURLSession).
+Versions 3.7 to 3.0 requires iOS 5.1.1.
 If you need iOS < 5.0 support, please use the last [2.0 version](https://github.com/rs/SDWebImage/tree/2.0-compat).

 [How is SDWebImage better than X?](https://github.com/rs/SDWebImage/wiki/How-is-SDWebImage-better-than-X%3F)